Decoding Annie Parker: Plot

 Annie is diagnosed with the same disease that killed her mother and sister—breast cancer.
 It is severe, and surgery and chemotherapy, with all the accompanying difficulties, soon follow.
-She loses her hair, and if that wasn't enough to endure, her husband, never really mature or stable, has begun an affair with Anne’s closest friend Louise, and leaves her.
+She loses her hair, and if that wasn't enough to endure, her husband, never really mature or stable, has begun an affair with Annie’s closest friend Louise and leaves her.
 Paul is soon diagnosed with cancer and expires shortly before she is diagnosed with a second cancer.

 While Annie struggles, King is pursuing her belief that some forms of breast and ovarian cancer have a hereditary basis.
 While she captures headlines for her work applying DNA fingerprinting to help reunite "the disappeared" with their families in Argentina, her priority is to map the breast cancer gene.
 King focuses on collecting families with a particularly high incidence of breast cancer, suspecting that these cases are most likely to reveal any genetic predispositions.
 Advances in genetic mapping through the 1980s gradually allow her team to embark on studies to map the location of the BRCA1 gene.
 Finally, in 1990, King and her team find conclusive evidence linking DNA markers on chromosome 17 with an inherited flaw in a gene dubbed BRCA1.
 The work was presented at the American Society of Human Genetics conference in Cincinnati, and published in Science a short time later.

 Mary Claire King ended up on the cover of Time, and Anne Parker finally had the answer she herself had long sought.
-Anne Parker happily remarried, and a few years later contracts cancer for a third time.
+Annie Parker happily remarried, and a few years later contracted cancer for a third time.
 And survives again.
 And she laughed while being treated, for reasons only she knew and understood.